aumpierre-unb/InternalFluidFlow.jl/instructions.md

 ``julia> Re,f=hQthk2fRe(h,Q,L,thk,g,mu,rho[,fig])``

+For a short description of InternalFluidFlow module, type

+``help?> InternalFluidFlow``

 For further details on syntax, check on the functions descriptions. *e.g.*, for the description of function hQthk2fRe, type

 ``help?> hQthk2fRe``